jumanzoru/Lie-Detector-Agent/README.md

 This is a goal based model, with the only goal to find the probability of lie, and return a output based on that value.
 This is a memory based model.
 It needs to look at the training data everytime it makes a decision.

+##  Data Exploration and Preprocessing Step

+### We are using the dataset politifact_clean_binarized.csv

+---

+There are 11188 number of observations in this training set.
+We are going to assume words appear at most once every observation.
+There are exceptions but due to the set being so large, this error can be neglected.
+The fist 11087 observations are going to be the training data of this project and the last 100 be the validation set.
+The truthfulness of each data, as the owner of this data set states, are evaluated by the Politifact.com team, hence it is realiable.

+---

+There are 4 columns in politifact.csv: statement, source, link, veracity.

+* statement - statement made by celebrity or politician.
+* source - can be a person, but not necessarily.
+* link - URL of affirmation.
+* veracity - degree of truthfulness given by the Politifact.com team.

+There are 6305 lies and 4783 truth in total in the training set, which is the first 11087 data in this dataset.

+For this dataset specifically,veracity is binarized (into just truths and lies), with 1 being truth and 0 being lie.
+For this project, only the first colum and fourth column are needed.
+* Parse the training data and extract only the first and fourth columns.
+The first will be the sentence query and the fourth will be wether is a lie or not.
+* **Note:** for this current version, the model does not split the punctuation from the words, for example: "here!" is parsed into one word instead of two.
+Since we are doing the same for the user inputs, it should be fine.

 ## Method
 ![Image](diagram_hand.jpg)
 #### This project uses **Bayes Network** to calculate P(Lie|Query)